This article is brought to you in collaboration with Travelocity to celebrate their biggest sale of the year.

 Grilled octopus is not unique to Greece, but the Greeks make a particularly excellent version of it.
 We ate grilled octopus at neighborhood psarotavernes (fish taverns) and upscale restaurants multiple times over the course of five weeks.
 Greek renditions of the cephalopod never disappointed us.

 Greek restaurants serve octopus on a ‘sea to table’ basis.
-This is especially the case on Greek islands where fishermen capture octopus in the morning and grill the tentacled mollusks later that day.
+This is especially the case on Greek islands like Santorini where fishermen capture octopus in the morning and grill the tentacled mollusks later that day.

 Dining with friends in Greece is often a festive event that starts with a myriad of small plates filled with sauces, dips and olives.
 We loved these culinary experiences – especially when taramasalata was on the table.